eliasbaixas/openai-openapi-rb/README.md

 require 'openai-openapi-rb'

 # Setup authorization
-OpenAiApi.configure do |config|
+OpenAi.configure do |config|
   # Configure Bearer authorization: ApiKeyAuth
   config.access_token = 'YOUR_BEARER_TOKEN'
   # Configure a proc to get access tokens in lieu of the static access_token configuration
   config.access_token_getter = -> { 'YOUR TOKEN GETTER PROC' }
 end

-api_instance = OpenAiApi::AssistantsApi.new
+api_instance = OpenAi::AssistantsApi.new
 thread_id = 'thread_id_example' # String | The ID of the thread to which this run belongs.
 run_id = 'run_id_example' # String | The ID of the run to cancel.